US Air Force employee in court after biker killed in Norfolk

 - Published

-A US Air Force worker has appeared in court charged with causing the death of a motorcyclist through careless driving.
+A US Air Force worker has appeared in court charged with causing the death of a motorcyclist due to careless driving.

 Matthew Day, 33, died after a crash at Southery, near Downham Market in Norfolk, on Friday.